Member Organizations

 Legal and Regulatory Environment

 Auditors and expert accountants in the Republic of Armenia are regulated at the state level under the Law on Regulation and Public Oversight of Accounting and Auditing of 2019, Law on Accounting of 2019, and the Law on Audit Activity of 2019.
-To date, the new laws are in the process of being implemented and the new regulatory framework is being established.
+These laws have been in force since January 2020.

 The laws contain requirements for practicing as an auditor and an expert accountant, including professional standards to be applied (auditing, reporting, ethics, continuing professional development (CPD), among others).